Aceinna/docs_openrtk/apps/ahrs.rst

 after the Sensor Calibration Block, the IMU data is passed to the Integration to Orientation block.
-The Integration to Orientation block integrates body frame sensed angular rate to orientation at a fixed 200 times per second within all of the DMUx81ZA Series products.
+The Integration to Orientation block integrates body frame sensed angular rate to orientation at a fixed 200 times per second within all of the OpenIMU Series products.
 For improved accuracy and to avoid singularities when dealing with the cosine rotation matrix, a quaternion formulation is used in the algorithm to provide attitude propagation.